 This can provide a starting point to create a comprehensive and up-to-date version that will help your Compliance Management System succeed.

 Rather than sitting down in one day to overhaul your system, Reynaud says the best time to create or tweak a policy is right after an issue in your office, using a root cause analysis.

 If a policy, procedure, or work instruction you already have in place would have solved the problem, take time to share it with staff and train them on proper implementation.

 If you find the policy you have in place contains gaps, or is out of date, that could be why you had a problem.
 Fix and update your existing framework to create a new policy, procedure, or work instruction.

 If you find that you have nothing existing to address the issue, write a rule from scratch.
 As always, make sure to communicate with your staff after creation so everyone is on the same page.
 A system won’t function if no one knows about it.

 Reynaud suggests using a shared document management program to store all documents in one place and make them accessible to all employees.
 A few suggestions are:

 - Through your collection software (some systems offer CMS programs)

 Finally, make sure to use one standard format for all policies, procedures and work instructions.
-Consistency will help you not only write all rules, but aid staff in understanding and adhering to their training to maintain compliant debt collection.
+Consistency will help you write rules and help staff understand and adhere to training and maintain compliance.

 A large part of employee training is proper call monitoring and corrective action.
-Monitoring agent calls can be done through a speech analytics program, or through random monitoring of collection calls throughout the center.
+Monitoring agent calls can be done through a speech analytics program, or through random monitoring of collection calls throughout your call center.